The Shadows of Corruption: A Diplomatic Passport Scandal and the Silence of Power

 The Princewalean: 100 Years of Excellence

-Official Launch on 1 April 2025 on Amazon!
+The official launch will be on 1 April 2025 on Amazon!
 A collection of essays and articles, primarily composed of reminiscences and mostly authored by alumni, celebrates the achievements of principals, teachers, and distinguished graduates in various disciplines and sports.
 These writings also highlight the school's contribution to the development of Sierra Leone and West Africa.
-Tap HERE to Get Your Copy on Amazon.

 School Athletics: Handing prizes to donors and athletes